Mercury Logo

 ~

 The Pareto principle, also known as the 80/20 rule, states that 80% of the consequences come from 20% of the causes.
 (It stems from the Pareto distribution, a power-law probability distribution that describes phenomena across a variety of fields.)
-When applying the Pareto Principle to the broader podcasting industry, where a few podcasts achieve significant success over the more than 5 million that exist today according to Forbes, it suggests that a small percentage of podcasts (around 20%) garner a large majority (approximately 80%) of listenership, engagement, and revenue.
+When applying the Pareto principle to the broader podcasting industry, where a few podcasts achieve significant success over the more than 5 million that exist today according to Forbes, it suggests that a small percentage of podcasts (around 20%) garner a large majority (approximately 80%) of listenership, engagement, and revenue.

 This information might discourage most aspiring podcasters from even trying, but it did not discourage Patel.
 The recent conversation he had with Patrick Collison is top-of-mind for Patel as he shares how the idea of an industry being too crowded, in the first place, is somewhat of a fallacy.